aemartinez/chorgram/wiki/Home.md

 which shuffles the syntaxes presented in various papers and extends them with some syntactic sugar.

 The empty graph '(o)' has a special role: it is the empty graph outside loops, while in loops it marks a point where the selector may exit the iteration.
 Guards are used only for the reversible semantics and the string in them is supposed to be some valid erlang code.
-Likewise for the sel construct, which generalises the choice for the reversible semantics.
-Notice that the sel and the branch constructs have the same semantics and require to specify the selector of the branch (to make it simple the realisation of projections on Erlang; the selector is mandatory for REGs and optional otherwise).
+Likewise for the 'sel' construct, which generalises the choice for the reversible semantics.
+Notice that the 'sel' and the 'branch' constructs have the same semantics and require to specify the selector of the branch (to make it simple the realisation of projections on Erlang; the selector is mandatory for REGs and optional otherwise).

 The clause 'unless guard' is optional in branching and iteration.

-When  reversibility is not assumed
+The following equivalences hold when reversibility is not assumed

    sel P { Gn unless g1 + ... + Gn unless gn } = G1 + ... + Gn      for all guards g1, ..., gn
    repeat P {G unless g}                       = * G @ P            for all guards g

-The binary operators |, +, and ; are given in ascending order of precedence.
+The binary operators _|_, _+_, and _;_ are given in ascending order of precedence.

-Text enclosed by '[' and ']' and is treated as comment and, after '..', so is the rest of a line.

-Basic syntactic checks are made during the parsing (e.g, (i) that sender and receiver of interactions have to be different and (2) that the participant controlling a loop is active in the loop).
-More are planned together with some more informative error messages.

 A g-choreography representing the ping-pong protocol in this syntax could be